seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part18-AR-AP-Aging-Reports.md

 }
 ```

-Important caveat to notice, and to be honest about: this treats an invoice's totalCents as fully outstanding if its status is "sent" or "partially_paid" — it does NOT subtract out any partial payments already applied (recall Part 15's payment_applications table tracks exactly how much has been paid).
-For a course-accurate simplified version this is acceptable, but a real system should compute remaining balance as totalCents minus SUM(payment_applications.amountCents for this invoice).
-This is an excellent, very achievable stretch exercise now that you understand both tables involved.
+Important caveat to notice, and to be honest about: this treats an invoice's `totalCents` as fully outstanding if its status is "sent" or "partially_paid" — it does NOT subtract out any partial payments already applied (recall Part 15's `payment_applications` table tracks exactly how much has been paid).
+For a course-accurate simplified version this is acceptable, but a real system should compute remaining balance as `totalCents` minus `SUM(payment_applications.amountCents` for this invoice).
+This is an excellent, very achievable stretch exercise now that you understand both tables involved — try adding a subquery or a second query that sums applications per invoice and subtracts it before bucketing.

 ### 4. Write the AP aging query (the mirror)

-Create src/lib/reports/ap-aging.ts, mirroring the function above closely: query bills joined with vendors, where status is in ["open", "partially_paid"], compute days past due against each bill's dueDate, and bucket the same way.
-Same caveat about not netting out partial bill_payment_applications applies, and is an equally good exercise for later.
+Create `src/lib/reports/ap-aging.ts`, mirroring the function above closely: query bills joined with vendors, where status is in `["open", "partially_paid"]`, compute days past due against each bill's `dueDate`, and bucket the same way.
+Same caveat about not netting out partial `bill_payment_applications` applies, and is an equally good exercise for later.

----

 ### 5. Build the AR aging report page

-Create src/app/dashboard/reports/ar-aging/page.tsx:
+Create `src/app/dashboard/reports/ar-aging/page.tsx`:

 ```tsx
 import { auth } from "@clerk/nextjs/server";